zammad/zammad-admin-documentation/channels/form.rst

 Feedback or contact forms are used on websites quite often.
 Usually they will generate an email which will be sent to somebody who forwards it and so on.
-With Zammad it’s quite easy to integrate these forms into your website and directly generate tickets with them.
+With Zammad it's quite easy to integrate these forms into your website and directly generate tickets with them.
 In just 2 minutes.

 .. figure:: /images/channels/form/form-channel-management.png